• Skip to content

 Maximum Occupancy vs. Comfortable Occupancy

-While calculating maximum occupancy can give you a rough estimate of how many compact church chairs can fit in your space, it’s important to understand the difference between this and comfortable occupancy.
-Maximum occupancy refers to how many people are permitted by the fire code to be in your space at one time.
+While calculating maximum occupancy can give you a rough estimate of how many compact church chairs can fit within the dimensions of your space, it’s important to understand the difference between this and comfortable occupancy.
+Maximum occupancy refers to how many people are safely permitted by the fire code to be in your space at one time.
 Comfortable occupancy refers to the amount of people who can sit in your space without feeling too crowded.

 Although the IBC’s recommended 7 square feet per person is a good estimate, this is not going to be the most comfortable option for your congregation.
 It is ultimately up to you to decide exactly how many square feet you want to leave per person, but here are some guidelines from church builders: